 Once cooked, chop into bite-sized pieces and serve!

-To prepare broccoli for dogs, simply cut the broccoli into small pieces and wash rigorously.
+To prepare broccoli for dogs, wash it well, and cut it into small pieces.

-Then, place the broccoli in boiling water for 5-10 minutes until tender.
-Alternatively, broccoli can also be microwaved in as little as 5 minutes—just be sure to use a microwave-safe container!
+Place the broccoli in boiling water for 5-10 minutes until tender.
+Alternatively, broccoli can also be microwaved in as little as 5 minutes—just be sure to use a microwave-safe container and let it cool down!

 4. Brussels Sprouts